udamir/youtrack-workflow-cli/README.md

 Options:
 - If no workflow name is provided, it will prompt you to select from available workflows in YouTrack.
-- Use `@` to select workflows interactively from the YouTrack server.

 ### Pull